egbuniwecemeka/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 >>> sqlalchemy.__version___

 **Note: The last basic point to use MySQLdb is to place 'import MYSQLdb' at the top of your script.**

+## Connecting to a MySQL database

+The next step in using MySQL in Python Scripts involves connecting to the database you wish to use.
+All Python DB-API 2.0 modules implement a function 'module_name.connect'.
+This is the function that is used to connect to the database, in our case MySQL.

+db = MySQLdb.connect(host=MY_HOST, user=MY_USER, passwd=MY_PASSWORD, db=MY_DB)
+eg
+conn = MySQL.connect(host="localhost", port=3306, user="root", passwd="****", db=my_db", char="utf8")